Appalachian State University

 ATHLETIC CHAMPIONS

-Appalachian offers 20 intercollegiate varsity sports for men and women.
-The Mountaineers have earned both the Southern Conference's Commissioner's Cup and Germman Cup for best all-around men's and women's sports two years in a row - the only institution to do that and something Appalachian has accomplished eight times.
+Appalachian offers intercollegiate varsity sports for men and women.
+The Mountaineers have earned both the Southern Conference's Commissioner's Cup and German Cup for best all-around men's and women's sports two years in a row.
 In football, the Mountaineers have won three consecutive NCAA Division I FCS national championship titles.